Baltic Deputy: Plot

 The Bolsheviks seize power in Russia.
 Students instead of studying are fond of politics.
 Teachers and scientists do not trust the new government.
-But the elderly professor Dmitry Illarionovich Polezhaev was able to understand the events that occurred in Russia and begin to train the Baltic sailors, after which he is elected a deputy from the sailor of the Baltic Fleet.
+But the elderly professor Dmitry Illarionovich Polezhaev is able to understand the events that occur in Russia.
+He begins to train the Baltic sailors, after which he is elected a deputy from the sailors of the Baltic Fleet.